InfluxDB design principles

 To improve performance, data is written in time-ascending order.

 To increase query and write performance, InfluxDB tightly restricts update and delete permissions.
 Time series data is predominantly new data that is never updated.
 Deletes generally only affect data that isn’t being written to, and contentious updates never occur.

 Handle read and write queries first

 InfluxDB prioritizes read and write requests over strong consistency.
 InfluxDB returns results when a query is executed.
-Any transactions that affect the queried data are processed subsequently to ensure that data is eventually consistency.
+Any transactions that affect the queried data are processed subsequently to ensure that data is eventually consistent.
 Therefore, if the ingest rate is high (multiple writes per ms), query results may not include the most recent data.

 InfluxDB uses a schemaless design to better manage discontinuous data.
-Time series data are often ephemeral, meaning the data appears for a few hours and then go away.
+Time series data are often ephemeral, meaning the data appears for a few hours and then goes away.
 For example, a new host that gets started and reports for a while and then gets shut down.

 Datasets over individual points

 Because the data set is more important than an individual point, InfluxDB implements powerful tools to aggregate data and handle large data sets.
 Points are differentiated by timestamp and series, so don’t have IDs in the traditional sense.